nischal888/youtube-clone-reactjs/README.md

-The nearly close to Youtube Clone app has features such as video search, most popular videos which is fetched directly from youtube api.
+The nearly close to Youtube Clone app has features such as video search, most popular videos which is fetched directly through youtube api.
 The applciation is built in React JS

 ## Demo link